THE GULLAH GEECHEE PEOPLE

 The Gullah Geechee people are descendants of Africans who were enslaved on the rice, indigo and Sea Island cotton plantations of the lower Atlantic coast.
 Many came from the rice-growing region of West Africa.
 The nature of their enslavement on isolated island and coastal plantations created a unique culture with deep African retentions that are clearly visible in the Gullah Geechee people’s distinctive arts, crafts, foodways, music, and language.

-Gullah is a unique creole language spoken along the Sea Islands and adjacent coastal areas of South Carolina and Georgia.
-The residents in Georgia are typically referred to as “Geechee.”
-Gullah language began as a simplified form of communication among people of different languages including European slave traders, slave owners and diverse African ethnic groups.
-The vocabulary and grammatical roots come from European and African languages.
-Gullah Geechee language is the only distinctly African creole language in the United States and has influenced traditional Southern vocabulary and speech patterns.
+Gullah Geechee is a unique, creole language spoken in the coastal areas of North Carolina, South Carolina, Georgia and Florida.
+The Gullah Geechee language began as a simplified form of communication among people who spoke many different languages including European slave traders, slave owners and diverse, African ethnic groups.
+The vocabulary and grammatical roots come from African and European languages.
+It is the only distinctly, African creole language in the United States and it has influenced traditional Southern vocabulary and speech patterns.

 Religion and spirituality have a sustaining role in Gullah family and community life.
 Enslaved Africans were exposed to Christian religious practices in a number of ways and incorporated elements that were meaningful to them into their African rooted system of beliefs.
 These values included belief in a God, community above individuality, respect for elders, kinship bonds and ancestors; respect for nature, and honoring the continuity of life and the afterlife.
-Some plantation owners had regular religious services on the plantation and required slaves to attend.
-Some plantations had separate services for blacks with black preachers.
-Plantations frequently had a praise house or small structure where slaves could meet for religious services, but these also had significance in maintaining community cohesion, social structure and conflict resolution.
+Lowcountry plantations frequently had a praise house or small structure where slaves could meet for religious services.